satori-com/mzbench/doc/scenario_dsl.md

   * A list is a comma separated list of items enclosed in brackets.
 For example: `[A, B, C]`;
   * A tuple is a comma separated list of items enclosed in braces.
 For example: `{A, B, C}`.

-A MZBench scenario is a list of top-level sentences and a dot.
+A MZBench scenario is a list of top-level statements and a dot.
 For example:

     [
-        Sentence1,
+        Statement1,
-        Sentence2
+        Statement2
     ].

-Each sentence is a tuple.
+Each statement is a tuple.
 The first element of this tuple indicates the name of a function to call, for example `pool` or `assert`.
 The other elements are the parameters to pass to this function.
 They can be atoms, tuples or lists.
 For example: `{print, "Hello, world!"}` or `{add, 2, 3}`.

-# Top-level sentences
+# Top-level statements

-Top-level sentences are the sentences that can appear in the top-level list describing the scenario.
+Top-level statements are the statements that can appear in the top-level list describing the scenario.
 They are of two kinds:

   * Top-level directives allow to tell the system some general facts about the scenario or define some global parameters;
   * The pools allow to describe the actual work to perform.